 The application should demonstrate the applicant's understanding of the performance data reporting requirements for this grant program and detail how the applicant will gather the required data.
-Applicants should also demonstrate that they have the capacity to administer and implement federal grant funded projects.

 Please note that applicants are not required to submit performance data with the application.
 Performance measures information is included as an alert that successful applicants will be required to submit performance data as part of the reporting requirements under an award.